Accessing nucleon transversity with one-point energy correlators

 In the limit $\theta_n\gg\Lambda_{\rm QCD}/Q$, the unpolarized and transversely polarized OPEC FJFs can be systematically matched onto their collinear counterparts using the operator product expansion (OPE)

-where we have included QCD evolution in the perturbative Sukaove factor $S_{\rm pert}$ \cite{Boussarie:2023izj}.
-Here $J_0$ and $J_1$ are Bessel functions, $\mu_b = 2 e^{-\gamma_E}/b$ is the OPE scale of the collinear FFs. $D_{h/i}$ is the unpolarized collinear FF.
-Meanwhile, $\hat H^{T(1)}_{1\,h/i}$ is the twist-3 collinear Collins FF, which can be related to the first $k_\perp$-moment of the Collins TMD FF through an equation of motion relation~\cite{Yuan:2009dw, Kang:2015msa}.
+where we have included QCD evolution in the perturbative Sudakov factor $S_{\rm pert}$ \cite{Boussarie:2023izj}.
+Here $J_0$ and $J_1$ are Bessel functions, $\mu_b = 2 e^{-\gamma_E}/b$ is the OPE scale of the collinear FFs. $D_{h/i}$ is the unpolarized collinear FF, and $\hat H_{h/i}^{(3)}$ is the first moment of the Collins function in the convention of Ref.~\cite{Yuan:2009dw, Kang:2015msa}.
+In the expressions above, we neglect the resummation of jet radius logarithms, and the complete factorized structure and renormalization group evolution of the OPEC FJFs are detailed in the supplemental material.
 The usual convolution $\otimes$ is defined as